LivotovLabs/SORM/README.md

 # SORM

 Simple yet powerful and lightweight ORM library for Android for your projects.
-It was initially developed for internal projects to make life a bit easier, but finally decided to publish it to be available for everyone.
+It was initially developed for internal projects to make our life a bit easier, but lately decided to publish it for everyone.

 Status